 Most Needed Items

-New pots & pans (sets are great!)
+New pots and pans sets

 The Traveling Suitcase program is designed to be an easy and simple tool to collect donations and learn about newly arriving refugees.
 When you choose to host the traveling suitcase or a donation drive, a representative from Refugee Services is available to support the project throughout, come talk to your group about the program, and provide you with materials.
 Please click here to contact someone about this program.